michaelxflow/osticket-prereqs/README.md

 Next we can then create our virtual machine for this lab!
 <p>
 <p>
 Under recource group for this VM, select "osticket-lab".
-Name the virtua Machine "osticket-vm" and make sure the region is the same as your recource group zone!
+Name the virtual Machine "osticket-vm" and make sure the region is the same as your recource group zone!
 </p>
 <br />